SystemsApproach/5G/cloud.rst

-The value of such a deployment is to bring 5G wireless advantages into the enterprise, including support for predictable, low-latency communication required for realtime controlling of large numbers of mobile devices.
+The value of such a deployment is to bring 5G wireless advantages into the enterprise, including support for predictable, low-latency communication required for real-time controlling of large numbers of mobile devices.
 Factory automation is one compelling use case for such an edge cloud, but interest in supporting IoT in general is giving ECaaS significant momentum.